 - Template clause vs contract clause (quote)

-- Legal consequences of change
+- Legal consequences of the change

 - Recommendation: accept / insist on template / acceptable compromise